-· Patients with multiple myeloma and patients with documented bone metastases from solid tumors, in conjunction with standard antineoplastic
+· Patients with multiple myeloma and patients with documented bone metastases from solid tumors, in conjunction with standard antineoplastic therapy.
+Prostate cancer should have progressed after treatment with at least one hormonal therapy.
+(1.2)

-Important limitation of use: The safety and efficacy of zoledronic acid injection has not been established for use in hyperparathyroidism or nontumor-
+Limitations of Use: The safety and efficacy of zoledronic acid injection has not been established for use in hyperparathyroidism or non-tumor-related

------DOSAGE AND ADMINISTRATION------
+-----DOSAGE AND ADMINISTRATION-----